Wolf Trap National Park for the Performing Arts

 Wolf Trap National Park for the Performing Arts (originally known as the Wolf Trap Farm Park for the Performing Arts and simply known as Wolf Trap) is a performing arts center located on 117 acre of national park land in unincorporated Fairfax County, Virginia, near the town of Vienna.
 Through a partnership and collaboration of the National Park Service and the non-profit Wolf Trap Foundation for the Performing Arts, the park offers both natural and cultural resources.

-The park began as a donation from Catherine Filene Shouse.
-Encroaching roads and suburbs led Shouse to preserve the former farm as a park.
-In 1966 Congress accepted Shouse's gift and authorized Wolf Trap Farm Park (its original name) as the first national park for the performing arts.
-On August 21, 2002, the park's name was changed to its present one to reflect its mission while keeping the historical significance of the area.
+Its land was donated to the United States government by Catherine Filene Shouse, who sought to preserve her former farm as parkland.
+In 1966, Congress accepted Shouse's gift and authorized Wolf Trap Farm Park as the first national park for the performing arts.
+It was given its present name on August 21, 2002.

 Wolf Trap Foundation for the Performing Arts

-The Wolf Trap Foundation for the Performing Arts is a nonprofit organization founded by Catherine Filene Shouse concurrent with the donation of her Wolf Trap Farm to the National Park Service.
-The Park is operated as a public/private partnership between the Park Service and the Foundation.
-The former staffs and operates the park grounds, and the latter produces and presents the performance and education programs.
+The Wolf Trap Foundation for the Performing Arts is a nonprofit organization founded by Catherine Filene Shouse when she donated her Wolf Trap Farm to the National Park Service.
+The Park is operated as a public/private partnership between the Park Service, which staffs and operates the park grounds, and the Foundation, which produces and presents the performance and education programs.

-The Foundation presents performances in the Filene Center from May through September and at The Barns at Wolf Trap year-round.
-The latter venue being adjacent to but outside the park proper.
-In addition, the Foundation operates the Wolf Trap Opera Company, a resident company for young opera singers.
+The Foundation presents performances in the Filene Center from May through September and year-round at The Barns at Wolf Trap, just outside the park proper.
+The Foundation also operates the Wolf Trap Opera Company, a resident company for young opera singers.